 Chips on the windscreen can easily be ignored.
 Especially if they are not in your line of sight.
 But chips can quickly become cracks, that can jeopardize the stability of your windscreen, and also impede your cars ability to pass an MOT.
 As it’s New Years Eve, you might be thinking about making a New Years resolution, and if your windscreen has a chip, repairing this should be one resolution you stick to.
 Here at Red Rose Windscreens, we are Preston’s leading windscreen repair experts.
-As a result, we have produced this guide to convince you to repair your windscreen chips this New Year.
+As a result, we have produced this guide to convince you to repair your windscreen this New Year.

 Windscreen chips are caused by a number of things, including:

-- lose gravel on the road
+- loose gravel on the road

 - vibrations from uneven surfaces and bumps from pot holes